-- TipSheet: story ideas and source guide to the latest hot topics
+- TipSheet: story ideas and source guide to the latest hot topics on the beat

-- WatchDog: opinion column advocating open information in a personal voice
+- WatchDog: opinion column advocating open information

 - Backgrounders: getting ahead on emerging developments

 - BookShelf: environmental book reviews and occasional interviews with authors